 Marselan is a cross of Cabernet Sauvignon and Grenache created by Paul Truel in 1961.
 It is named for the town of Marseillan, near the INRA vineyard collection at Domaine de Vassal, where Truel worked from 1952 until his retirement in 1985.

 The hope for Marselan was to blend the attractive qualities, including the structure, of the “king of grapes” Cabernet Sauvignon, with the higher yields and heat resistance of Grenache.
 There were further hopes that such a grape would resist disease.

 Marselan did not initially catch on, due to its berry size and lower-than-expected yields, coming at a time when quantity was more desirable versus quality than it often is today.
-But as the wine world shifted ore to quality, this grape began to find its place, and is now planted in more than two dozen nations.
+But as the wine world shifted more to quality, this grape began to find a place and is now planted in more than two dozen nations.